Matt-ithink/hangman144/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 A function has been created for the user to guess a letter that iterates until the user input is correct.
 A function has been created for the guessed letter to be checked against the computers random choosen word.

+Changes have been made to the previous functions to add information about the letter guessed and lives left.
+Stilll only does one iteration though.

 The user is informed if their guessed letter is a good guess or not.

 This is the update as per task 5: Milestone2.
 This is the update as per task 4: Milestone3.
+This is the update as per task 5: Milestone4.

 ## This is what it will contain
 Project Title